DSLituiev/lab-keras-r/running-docker-containers.md

     http://0.0.0.0:8787

-When prompted for a login and password, use `rstudio` for both.
+When on the login page, enter:

+- login: `rstudio`
+- password:  `rstudio`

 You should then see an Rstudio interface.

-In 5/23's structured discussion, we will go over how to train a neural network on your laptop using this.
+In 5/23's structured discussion, we will go over how to train a neural network on your laptop using this local setup.

 ### Stop docker container when done
 When you are done, stop the docker container using these instructions: